Group work

 A flipchart or board is needed to collect and record ideas.
 For larger group work, students can also prepare handouts or similar.

-Prior professional experience & Prior knowledge
+Prior professional experience & knowledge

-Prior knowledge and experience can easily be taken into account by a) forming groups with students with different prior knowledge in one group.
+Prior knowledge and experience can easily be taken into account by a) forming groups with students of different prior knowledge in one group.
 This is particularly useful if the students are to have a similar level of knowledge after the group work.
 Alternatively, there are tasks that explicitly address certain experiences or strengths of the students (e.g. if each group is to examine a topic from a different perspective).
 In this case, b) the distribution of topics according to prior (professional) knowledge can be useful.

 Study motivation